RAMM and contemporary art 2018-2022

 Migration – spring to winter 2019

-Exeter-based artists Preston Street Union (PSU) have been commissioned to produce two new commissions.
+Exeter-based artists Preston Street Union (PSU) were commissioned in Autumn 2018 to produce two new commissions inspired by RAMM’s theme of migration.
 PSU use social, collaborative processes to create participatory and performative artwork.

 Sea Garden 16 November 2019 to 26 January 2020